Mario Pezzi (aviator)

-Mario Pezzi (9 November 1898 – 26 August 1968) was an Italian aviator known worldwide for his flight in which he achieved greater height than any other pilot in a propeller-powered airplane.
+Mario Pezzi (9 November 1898 – 26 August 1968) was an Italian aviator and military officer known worldwide for his 1937 record flight, in which he achieved greater height than any other pilot in a propeller-powered airplane.

 Biography

 Pezzi was born on 9 November 1898.
-He had one brother, Enrico, who also grew up to be a general in the Italian Air Force.
-Mario joined the Infantry in October 1917, and the next year earned the rank of second lieutenant.
+He had one brother, Enrico, who also grew up to be a general in the Regia Aeronautica (Royal Italian Air Force).

+Mario joined the Royal Italian Army in October 1917, serving as part of the 60th Infantry Regiment "Calabria" and being promoted to second lieutenant the following year.
 He received his pilot's license in 1926.
-The next year he became part of the General Staff, rising to Cabinet of the Defense Ministry in 1931.
+The next year, he became part of the general staff, rising to Cabinet of the Ministry of Defence in 1931.

-After Pezzi's record flight, he was decorated with the Gold Medal of Aeronautic Valor and promoted colonel.
-Later he also became commander of Aeronautics as well as Chief of the General Staff.
-From 1950 to 1955, Pezzi worked as Head of Cabinet of the Minister and, subsequently, General Secretary of Aeronautics.
+After Pezzi's record flight, he was decorated with the Gold Medal of Aeronautic Valor and promoted to colonel.
+He also later became Commander of Aeronautics as well as Chief of the General Staff.
+From 1950 to 1955, Pezzi worked as Head of Cabinet of the Ministry of Defense and, subsequently, General Secretary of Aeronautics.

-Pezzi is rightly considered an aeronautics and astronautics pioneer in Italy not only for his altitude records: he was the man who chose Luigi Broglio to lead the ITAF Ammunition Research Unit, responsible for rockets and missiles research, leading the way to future space exploration in Italy.
-Broglio himself described that meeting with Pezzi: "In 1956, secretary-general of ITAF Pezzi, the man famous for his altitude flight records, asked me to replace the officer responsible for the ITAF Ammunition Research Unit, a branch of the Service dealing with rockets and missiles too.
+Pezzi is considered an aeronautics and astronautics pioneer in Italy not only for his altitude records: he was also the man who chose Luigi Broglio to lead the Italian Air Force Ammunition Research Unit, responsible for rocket and missile research, leading the way to future space exploration in Italy.
+Broglio himself described his meeting with Pezzi: "In 1956, Secretary General of the ITAF Pezzi, the man famous for his altitude flight records, asked me to replace the officer responsible for the ITAF Ammunition Research Unit, a branch of the Service dealing with rockets and missiles too.
 I answered that it was not my field, my field being airplanes, not rockets.
-Pezzi objected: "Then give me the name of some top brass who is expert in that field".
+Pezzi objected: 'Then give me the name of some top brass who is expert in that field'.
 I answered again no, I did not know anyone with such a capability.
-"Well, then the job is yours" was Pezzi's conclusion.
+'Well, then the job is yours' was Pezzi's conclusion."